Tresjs/tres/docs/cookbook/lights-shadows.md

 </template>
 ```

-Now we have all the necessary steps to add shadows to our scene, and if we apply what we learned in [basic animations](/cookbook/basic-animations), and we add movement to our cube, you will see the shadow is animated as well 🤩
+Now we have all the necessary steps to add shadows to our scene, and if we apply what we learned in [basic animations](/cookbook/basic-animations), and we add movement to our cube, you will see the shadow is animated as well. 🤩

 ```vue
 <script setup>